sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 Before using your contract code in production, you should always test it carefully, especially because it may cause **real economic losses** if there were bugs or safety issues.

-There are two different kinds of test recommended for every project using `scrypt-ts`:
+There are two different kinds of test recommended for every project using `scryptTS`:

 * **Local Testing**
 * **Testnet Testing**